 PennEWB’s foreign involvement is a mutually beneficial process.
 Partner communities are provided with needed assistance to improve quality of life and plan for their future.
 Students are exposed to new cultures, obtain experience planning and implementing an engineering project, and are made aware of outstanding engineering challenges in developing communities.

 Pajomel is a farming village located above Lake Atitlan in Sololá, Guatemala.
 In August 2011, the chapter started its involvement in the community with an irrigation project that provided irrigation capabilities to several village farmers.
 After the irrigation implementation trip, the need for latrines was brought to our attention by community members and Ati’t Ala’, our local partner NGO.
 There are currently 85 families in Pajomel.
 Most have dilapidated latrines and some have no latrines at all.
-In our two implementation trips since, we have worked with the community to construct numerous latrines with a goal of providing a latrine for every family by 2015.
+In our three implementation trips since, we have worked with the community to construct numerous latrines with a goal of providing a latrine for every family.
 Our help will not only improve their standard of living but also decrease health problems.
-Appointed health officers in Pajomel have identified many health issues that point to poor sanitation and Penn EWB has implemented a multitude of health curricula in the school.
-The work Penn EWB can do in the village will give the people there what we consider the just the basics of a bathroom.
-But for families in Pajomel, it is a source of so many problems that our project can solve.
+Appointed health officers in Pajomel have identified many health issues that point to poor sanitation and PennEWB has implemented a multitude of health curricula in the school.
+The work PennEWB has done in the village has drastically improved the health and sanitation situation in Pajomel.

-Since 2007, Penn EWB has been involved in the Bome Valley of Cameroon.
-The chapter has implemented four successful projects in the region.
+From 2007 to 2014, PennEWB implemented water distribution systems in different villages located in the Bome Valley in the Northwest Region of Cameroon.
+The chapter has implemented five successful projects in the region.
 The first two projects involved building water catchment and piping systems in the villages of Kob/Tudig and Gundom.
-The chapter then implemented a latrine sanitation project in 2011 with local schools in the town of Mbengwi followed by a water rehabilitation project in 2013.
+The chapter then implemented a latrine sanitation project in 2011 with local schools in the town of Mbengwi followed by a water rehabilitation project in 2013 and 2014.

 PennEWB returned to Terreritos to assist in the initiation of a latrine program and to attend the official inauguration of the water system.
 The team broke into workgroups to help individual families construct latrines based upon a government design in common use in theregion.
 Upon departing this group also worked with the local Patranato (community council) to arrange a system for the remaining families to receive materials and any assistance necessary by skilled community members such as masons in completing construction of a latrine.